Light mass window of lepton portal dark matter: Constraints on the extra scalars

-can contribute to the SM Higgs decay into $\gamma\gamma$ at 1-loop level (Fig.~\ref{fig;hdecay}).
-The 1-loop charged Higgs contribution deviates the Higgs signal strength into $\gamma\gamma$, which is defined by the following ratio
+can contribute to the SM Higgs decay into $\gamma\gamma$ at one-loop level (Fig.~\ref{fig;hdecay}).
+The one-loop charged scalar contribution deviates the Higgs signal strength into $\gamma\gamma$, which is defined by the following ratio

 Since the production cross section is not changed, we find

 in this model.